tinode/chat/docs/thecard.md

 # theCard: Person/Topic Description Format

 Tinode uses `theCard` to store and transmit descriptions of people and topics.

-_The format used to be called `vCard`, the same as [vCard](https://www.rfc-editor.org/rfc/rfc6350.txt) while being incompatible.
-That caused some confusion and prompted renaming the format to `theCard`.
-There are references to `vcard` and `vCard` troughout the code and documentation.
-It should be assumed that in all those cases it's meant to be `theCard` unless explicitly stated otherwise._
+The format is conceptually similar to [vCard](https://www.rfc-editor.org/rfc/rfc6350.txt) 3.0.

 When `JSON` is used to represent `theCard` data, it does it differently than [jCard](https://tools.ietf.org/html/rfc7095). `theCard` and `jCard` are incompatible.
 The main difference is that `theCard` uses objects to represent logically related data while `jCard` uses ordered arrays.